-About the showThe genie in the lamp has granted the wishes of the West End as the highly anticipated Broadway smash-hit Aladdin transferred to the Price Edward Theatre in May 2016.
-The musical is based on Disney’s cherished film of the same name about the lovable ‘diamond in the rough’ and his adventures in Agrabah, and features well-known songs by Alan Menken, Howard Ashman and Tim Rice.
+About the showThe genie in the lamp has granted the wishes of the West End as the highly anticipated Broadway smash-hit Aladdin transferred to the Prince Edward Theatre in May 2016.
+Based on Disney’s cherished film of the same name, the musical follows a lovable ‘diamond in the rough’ and his adventures in Agrabah, featuring well-known songs by Alan Menken.

 This Tony Award-nominated musical follows Aladdin and his friends, Kassim, Omar and Babkak as they survive on the mean streets beyond the palace walls that enclose Princess Jasmine.
 When Aladdin and Jasmine meet by chance, they fall in love and anger the villainous Grand Vizier, Jafar, who wants Jasmine and the throne for himself.
 What follows is a wild Arabian adventure full of flying carpets, caves of treasure and a tap-dancing genie!

-Aladdin features new music as well as famous songs from Menken’s original film score, including ‘Arabian Nights’, ‘One Jump Ahead’, ‘Friend Like Me’, and of course ‘A Whole New World’.
+Aladdin features new music as well as famous songs from Menken’s original film score, including "Arabian Nights", "One Jump Ahead", "Friend Like Me", and the Academy Award-winning "A Whole New World".
 Full of extravagant music and dance numbers, this is a show of relentless razzle-dazzle that breathes new life into the original story.

-Defying expectations left-right-and-centre, this playful show is adored on Broadway by audiences of all ages.
-Directed by The Book of Mormon’s Casey Nicholaw, Aladdin looks beyond the original film and brings some spirited pizzazz to the West End.
+Defying expectations left, right and centre, this playful show received acclaim on Broadway from audiences of all ages.
+Directed by The Book of Mormon's Casey Nicholaw, Aladdin looks beyond the original film and brings some spirited pizzazz to the West End.

 Who Should See It?Aladdin is a spectacle that will thrill all fans of Disney and razzle-dazzle musicals!
 Children will be captivated by the colourful sets and costumes, whilst playwright Chad Beguelin’s intelligent script has made sure there’s plenty of jokes to entertain a more adult audience.